galaxycomputationalchemistry/usegalaxy-za/index.md

 - Statistics reflecting tool usage and time on the cluster will be collected.
 This data will be used to ensure fair resource sharing and anonymised for reporting to funders on usage statistics of tools.

 # Governance & reporting
-The key individual at present is @chrisbarnettster who has raised the funding for resources on ilifu.
+The key contact at present is @chrisbarnettster who has raised the funding for resources on ilifu.
 Governance needs to be formally set up and should include individuals from eResearch UCT, the Scientific Computing Research Unit, the Galaxy Computational Chemistry Team,  SANBI and ilifu.

 # Funders & Timeline